‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Burgin, Victor, Thinking photography, vol. Communications and culture.
 Basingstoke: Macmillan, 1982.

-Faris and J, ‘The Gaze of Western Humanism’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Faris and J, ‘The Gaze of Western Humanism’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Grundberg, Andy, Crisis of the real: writings on photography, 1974-1989, vol. Writers and artists on photography.
 New York: Aperture, 1990.